Donna Bartlett, LCSW, MAT

 What values are most important to you in your work and personal life?

 Education has always been incredibly important to me because I believe it's something no one can ever take away from you.
 Coming from a family of 8 where I'm number 5, with my mom being a single parent after divorcing when I was in second grade, I learned early on about working for what you want.
 My mom wanted us all to go to private school, but she didn't have the funds, so I worked and paid for my own high school at St. Francis.
 When it came to college, I needed financial support, so I got a softball scholarship to Lewis University.
-My life experiences, including losing my mother, have shaped the work I do.
+My life experiences, including losing my mother, continues to shape the work I do.
 Her passing motivated me to get my certification in grief counseling because I wanted to help people on that journey.
 Throughout my career, my passion has always been about helping people, whether that was initially wanting to be a police officer with my criminal justice degree, or evolving into social work where I could connect with individuals and families in a deeper way.
 Every step of my journey has been driven by wanting to help others find support and succeed.

 Locations